Introduction to 'Making the most of social media'

-Using the right social media channel could help your organisation to expand, grow your audience and build brand loyalty.
+Using the right social media channel could help you to expand your business, grow your audience and build brand loyalty.

-• How to use social media to help people know your brand
+• How social media can help your business.

-• How to keep users returning to your sites
+• Tips to keep users returning to your social pages.

 Chapter 1